gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+- Application deployment
+- Deployment digram for the web app

 Q2.
 What am I planning to work on next?
+- Application testing

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Pratik